Behavioral enrichment: Visual enrichment

 Visual enrichment is typically provided by changing the layout of an animal's holding area.
 The type of visual enrichment can vary, from something as simple as adding pictures on walls to videotapes and television.
 Visual enrichment such as television can especially benefit animals housed in single cages.

 Mirrors are also a potential form of enrichment, specifically for animals that display an understanding of self-recognition, such as non-human primates.
 In addition to using mirrors to reflect the animal's own image, mirrors can also be angled so the animal is able to see normally out-of-sight areas of the holding area.

 Enclosures in modern zoos are often designed to facilitate environmental enrichment.
 For example, the Denver Zoo's exhibit Predator Ridge allows different African carnivores to be rotated among several enclosures, providing the animals with a differently sized environment.

 Auditory enrichment

 In the wild, animals are exposed to a variety of sounds that they normally do not encounter in captivity.
 Auditory enrichment can be used to mimic the animal's natural habitat.
 Types of nature-based auditory enrichment include rain forest sounds and con-specific vocalizations.

 The most common form of auditory enrichment is music, whose principal stems primarily from its benefit to humans.
-The benefits of classical music have been widely studied in animals, from sows to non-human primates.
+The effects of classical music have been studied in multiple species, including sows and non-human primates.
 Studies have also looked at various other genres, such as pop and rock, but their ability to provide effective enrichment remains inconclusive.
 Most types of music that are selected for enrichment are based on human preferences, causing anthropomorphic biases that may not translate to other animals.
 Therefore, music that is specifically attuned to the animal's auditory senses could be beneficial.
-Species-specific sounds require further research to find what pitch, frequency, and range is most suitable for the animal.